CS 274A: Syllabus and Schedule, Winter 2026

 - Bayesian Learning: Comparing point estimates (ML, MAP, MPE) and fully Bayesian approaches.
 Bayesian analysis of multinomial models and Markov models.
 Bayesian approaches to multi-arm bandits (in homework).

-- Bayesian Learning: Bayesian analysis of Gaussian models.
-Predictive densities.
+- Bayesian Learning: Predictive densities for Gaussian models.
 Bayesian model selection.
 Approximate Bayesian inference: Laplace, variational, and Monte Carlo methods.

 - Regression Learning: Linear and non-linear (e.g., neural network) models.
 Probabilistic perspectives on regression.
 Loss functions.
 Parameter estimation methods for regression.